40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Warning

 The streams along the Hāna Highway are very flashy.
 Big Bog, a remote bog high in the mountains above the Road to Hāna, is the wettest spot in Hawaiʻi.
-This means that even though it may not be raining where you are, the streams along the highway can flash flood at any time.
-Due to this, visitors have died while visiting some of these streams along the Hāna Hwy.
-I mention this to emphasize that adventuring up any trail or stream on Maui, especially on the Hāna Hwy, comes with this inherent risk.
+This means that even though it may not be raining where you are, the streams along the highway can flash flood at any time, and visitors have fallen victim to this while visiting some of these streams along the Hāna Highway in the past.
+I mention this to emphasize that adventuring up any trail or stream on Maui, especially on the Road to Hāna, comes with this inevitable risk.

 Google Maps Directions: Waikamoi Falls